2019movie/civ-ipriot-smiley/knowledge_and_evidence.md

 4. How is inheritance used in the blink method, and why is it important for polymorphism?

 > Inheritance used in the blink() method under Happy class which inherited from Blinkable class.
 This is important for polymorphism because it allows different subclasses like Happy and potentially Sad class implement blink() while define their own specific behaviour.
-It promote code reusability, flexibility which allows different similey types to share consistent interface with unique logic.
+It promote code standard across sub classes, flexibility which allows different similey types to share consistent interface with unique logic.
 >
 1. **Implement Blink in Sad Class:**